DAnikeyev/DKey.Algorithms/README.md

 - Use file-scoped namespace declarations like **namespace x;** instead of **namespace x{}**
 - Your files should contain class, struct, enum or interface
 - Don't name you variables like other classes (usually only problem for public members, as they start with UpperCase)
-- Be careful with static extension methods (with **this** keyword), as their class name is not garanteed to be in dependent class and might be skipped while combining submission
+- Be careful with static extension methods (with **this** keyword), as their class name is not garanteed to be in dependent class and might be skipped while combining submission.
+Extension should be in their own namespace and should be added manually to config of ContestSubmissionBuilder.
 - Try to avoid complex static classes with many dependencies, if only 1 method might be required from it, as it will lead to a lot of unnecessary dependencies in submission.cs

 Please note that violating most of the rules will result in unnecessary classes in submission.cs, but some might break the logic.